 Women worldwide are suffering from opioid addiction.
-Many receive so-called opioid-maintenance therapy using buprenorphine, but consequences for both mother and baby are largely unknown.
+Many receive so-called opioid-maintenance therapy using bup, but consequences for both mother and baby are largely unknown.

 Adolescents are vulnerable to risk-taking behaviors such as substance use.
 Dr. Roy Otten and his team examined how early childhood stress and inhibitory control influence the risk of adolescent substance use.

 Do people display different emotions when they watch a commercial with or without negative campaigns?
 Sabine Dennert shares her findings in this guest blog post.